JMencius/Arrow/ONTsoftware_misuse_configs/README.md

 # ONT software misuse config or model

-## ONT softwares which requires flowcell or basecaller information
+## List of ONT data analysis software with reliance on flowcell types or basecaller configurations
 Numerous state-of-the-art algorithms for ONT data analysis such as sequence alignment, error correction, variant calling, haplotype phasing, genome assembly and genome polishing have a direct or indirect reliance on the specific flowcell type and basecaller configuration.

 **Evidence of the required information is provided via hyperlinks attached to each software name.**